gnudrew/-kivy-FeelGoodMobileApp/README.md

 # -kivy-FeelGoodMobileApp

 A mobile app with login screen, sign up screen, and main screen.
-Asks how you are feeling, then provides famous quotes based on the feeling.
+Provides you with famous quotes to match the feeling you input.

 ### Packages used:
 > *kivy*